Theophile-Kango/family-movies-catalogue/README.md

 - Clone the project to your local machine;
 - cd into the project directory;
 - Run `npm install` to install the necessary modules;
-- Run `npm start`, the page will automatically load on localhost:3000.
+- Run `npm start`, the page will automatically load on localhost:3000;
+- Run `npm test` to Launch the test runner.

 ### `npm test`